“A teacher affects eternity; he can never tell where his influence stops.” – Henry Adams

 Head Directress Green Room

-I eagerly anticipate my fourteenth year teaching at Village Green Montessori, with a renewed passion for my profession!
-I look forward to working with our children and the supportive families in our community.
-I received my Montessori certification from Midwest Montessori Teacher Training Center at DePaul University, and I continue to seek out relevant Early Childhood Education courses to enhance my professional development.
-Additionally, I am an active member of the American Montessori Society and have attended several AMS conferences and workshops.
 I started my Montessori journey as a Head Directress at Chiaravalle Montessori School of Evanston.
-After five years with Chiaravalle, I married my husband, Phillip, and started our wonderful, creative family, whom I’m so very proud of.
-In 2003, I returned to my career as a Montessori teacher. upon meeting Ann, I knew Village Green was the school for me, as we had an instant rapport.
+After five years with Chiaravalle, I married my husband, Philip, and started our wonderful, creative family, whom I’m so very proud of.
+In 2003, I returned to my career as a Montessori teacher.
+Upon meeting Ann, I knew Village Green was the school for me, as we had an instant rapport.
 Originally, there was only one classroom, where we taught side by side, which allowed me to fully understand Ann’s vision for the school.
 In 2005, I was promoted to the Assistant Director of Village Green.
-My philosophy with children is to encourage exploration through play, follow individual interests and nurture their love for learning.
-In my free time, I enjoy gardening, going to see movies, live music, yoga and spending time with my friends and family.
+Encouraging exploration through play, following individual interests, and nurturing a love of learning remain the core tenets of my teaching.
+In my free time, I enjoy gardening, seeing movies, live music, yoga, and spending time with my friends and family.

 Head Directress Yellow Room

-I am pleased to be returning for my tenth full time year here at VGM in the yellow room.
-I am looking forward to seeing old friends as well as getting to know all the new children joining us this year.
-Prior to joining VGM, I spent three years teaching at the Libertyville Cooperative Nursery School.
+I am thrilled to be returning to the yellow room for my eleventh year here at VGM.
+I am looking forward to seeing old friends as well as getting to know all the children new tour school.
+Prior to working here, I taught at the Libertyville Cooperative Nursery School.
 I have enjoyed working with various age groups from 2.5 – 6 years.
-Volunteering by teaching Sunday school, coaching, leading Girl Scouts, as well as assisting in my own children’s classrooms are just a few of my pastimes.
-I received a BS in Early Childhood as well as Elementary Education from Northeastern Illinois University in 1990 and hold a K-8 teaching certificate.
-Additionally, I completed my Montessori training in 2009 and became a fully certified Directress through the Seton Montessori Institute in Clarendon Hills.
-My husband John and I live in Libertyville with 2 of our 3 children: Eric (22), and Maggie (19), who are both attending ISU and my Father.
-Our oldest son Jeff (25), recently married and is a police officer with the Libertyville Police Department.
-My favorite hobbies include knitting, biking, and kayaking.
-I am thrilled to have the opportunity to contribute to your child’s education.
+I received a BS in Early Childhood and Elementary Education from Northeastern Illinois University and hold a K-8 teaching certificate.
+Additionally, I completed my Montessori training in 2009 and became a fully certified Directress through the Seton Montessori Institute.
+My husband John and I live in Libertyville with our children: Eric (23), a recent graduate of ISU, and Maggie (20) who is currently attending ISU, and my 90 year old father.
+Our oldest son, Jeff, (26) recently married and lives in nearby Lake Villa.
+My favorite hobbies include volunteering, knitting, biking, horses and kayaking.
+I am so happy to have the opportunity to contribute to your child’s Montessori education and to get to know your family.

 Head Directress Yellow Room